mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 * :x: Code a data structure for storing animation frames and switch monster spawning to use it
   * Just storing the first frame may be viable if all animations have the same number of frames
   * If not, store a list of each frame in the animation
-* :x: If still necessary, refactor the code to represent, draw and animate the player so that it can also be used for monsters (or mobs)
+* :x: Refactor the code to represent, draw and animate the player so that it can also be used for monsters (or mobs)
-  * Definition of mob is: mobiles.
-So players and monsters.
+  * The definition of mob is: mobiles... so players and monsters.
 Hence, mob system.
 * :x: Code a way to get the mob at a certain map position (if any)
 * :x: Code a way to check if a tile is walkable
   * Include a map bounds check here to prevent the player moving outside the map if we're missing some walls